sbfedevs/color-switcher/README.md

   - Filter countries by region
   - Click on a country to see more detailed information on a separate page
   - Click through to the border countries on the detail page
-  - Unit test your work
+  - Have a live demo site
-  - Toggle the color scheme between light and dark mode (optional)
+  - Toggle the color scheme between light and dark mode (bonus)
-  - Have a live demo site (optional)
+  - Unit test your work (bonus)

 Restrictions:
   - Vue is the only javascript framework accepted for this project.
 You have complete control over which packages you use to do things like make HTTP requests or style your project.